yuszuv/greenboard/README.md

 I used this task to get used to this gems ... and I can truely recommend the developing experience :)

 The application was set up using the [Hanami 2 application template](https://github.com/hanami/hanami-2-application-template)

+## TODO

+[] expiring cards

+... the remainder of this README is from the application template's one:

 ## Docker development